protbox/Chirp/README.md

 chirp is a library for LÖVE that simplifies the process of generating band-limited waves (square and sawtooth).
-It can also generate a 16-step triangle.
+It can also generate a 16-step triangle and noise.

 It only has one function right now, which is `new_wave`.
 To use it, you'd do something like: